arielramirez/hidive/readme.md

   - Welcome splash page
   - Mobile design
   - Make Flask->React Routing scalable
-  - Host folder directly from NGINX or UWSGI
+  - Host static folder directly from NGINX
   - Reorganize styling, get rid of redundancies between custom.css and hidive.css
     - TECHDEBT: remove the nasty note in VideoSlide regarding the class name GREEN - just change the nonsense class name to something sensical
   - Security audit
-  - ARIA support

 ## Implementation Notes
 - There were  characters in the JSON data substituting the apostrophes.
 I manually converted them to apostrophes.